Acceleration Of Gravity In Feet

 • Q: Why is the metric system (m/s²) more commonly used?

 • A: The metric system is the internationally preferred system of units for scientific measurements due to its simplicity and coherent units.
-However, the US customary system (ft/s²) remains relevant in certain engineering and practical applications within the United States.
+Still, the US customary system (ft/s²) remains relevant in certain engineering and practical applications within the United States.

 • Q: How does air resistance affect the acceleration due to gravity?